LaunchCodeEducation/lchs-learning-objectives/unit07/terminal.rst

 - Understand what **local development** means and explain how it differs from working in repl.it or Trinket.
-- Know how to use the **code editor** and **file tree** panels in Visual Studio Code (VSCode).
+- Know how to use the **code editor** and **file tree** panels in Visual Studio Code (VS Code).
-- Be able to open up the terminal in VSCode.
+- Be able to open up the terminal in VS Code.
-- Create, save, open, and run Python programs in VSCode.
+- Create, save, open, and run Python programs in VS Code.
 - Understand how to import Python modules from the same folder or from different folders in the file tree.
 - Create HTML/CSS files locally and display them in a browser.